 It is a manifestation of the religious leanings of lamas or Buddhist monks.

-The herbs like chandan or sandalwood, resin, akhrot or walnut, heera- moti or diamonds – pearls and several costly ingredients are grinded and mixed with clay.
+The herbs like Chandan or sandalwood, resin, akhrot or walnut, heera- moti or diamonds – pearls and several costly ingredients are ground and mixed with clay.

 The first museum of masks in the country has come up at Udaipur in Rajasthan under the aegis of West Zone Cultural Centre.
-The center has set up a shilpa grama or art village near Udaipur.
-The concept of art village is a unique experiment and envisages conversing and promoting the rural folk arts of India.
-Besides mask museums the horse puppet and terracotta museums have also been established in Udaipur.
+The center has set up a Shilpa grama or art village near Udaipur.
+The concept of art village is a unique experiment and envisages converting and promoting the rural folk arts of India.
+Besides mask museums, the horse puppet and terracotta museums have also been established in Udaipur.